rbenv/rbenv/README.md

    file is not present, rbenv assumes you want to use the "system" Ruby—i.e. whatever version would be run if rbenv weren't in your path.

+The lexicographically greatest patch number will be chosen if one is not provided.

 ### Locating the Ruby Installation